Creative Stoke

 :: Burslem School of Art.
 Contact Cath at the School to be put on the waiting list for managed studios in the School.
 34 start-up business units are also to be released in the town centre in 2005/6.
 Further live/work studio & work/retail space for creatives and artists are being developed in the town by Touchstone.

 :: Groundwork Enterprise Centre, Burslem.
-Has eight units available from April 2006.

 Near the University: